 Fiona is used to getting excited shouts from me to ‘Come and have a look at this’, usually at pretty inconvenient times, and often after dark!
-One such happened a couple of nights ago when I went out about 9 pm armed with a torch, to see what was going on….not just moths, but this time of the year our Rhododendrons are afflicted with leaf munching weevils.
-I’m not sure if they’re vine weevils, there are anyway certainly more than one species, some really quite big chaps.
+One such happened a couple of nights ago when I went out about 9 pm armed with a torch, to see what was going on – not just looking for moths, but at this time of the year our Rhododendrons are afflicted with leaf munching weevils.
+I’m not sure if they’re vine weevils, there are anyway certainly more than one species, some being really quite big chaps.
 Squishing them after finding them helps limit numbers, but they have a fantastically well developed survival mechanism of dropping to the ground at the slightest disturbance, and then playing dead, so if you miss them first time, you’ve lost your opportunity until the following night.
-Also lest you think I don’t have anything better to do in the evenings, it’s a very seasonal event…like animal ticks they seem to have a spring and an autumnal population spurt, in between these periods and they’re pretty inactive.
+Also lest you think I don’t have anything better to do in the evenings, it’s a very seasonal event – like animal ticks they seem to have a spring and an autumnal population spurt, in between these periods and they’re pretty inactive.

-However its surprising how often you see or hear something unexpected,when you go out at this time of the day/night.
+However its surprising how often you see or hear something unexpected, when you go out at this time.
 This particular night my sight was taken by a band of flames and smoke on the far side of the valley.
 Periodically local farmers do burn off fields of rushes at this time of the year when we have a long dry spell.
-The night was completely still, with no sound apart from the odd lamb bleating, and then the local pack of foxhounds started baying about 4 miles away- whether they’d heard the burning or smelled the smoke, I don’t know.
+The night was completely still, with no sound apart from the odd lamb bleating, and then the local pack of foxhounds started baying about 4 miles away – whether they’d heard the burning or smelled the smoke, I don’t know.

 Many of the local rough grazing fields nearby are home to rare butterflies and moths like the Forester Moth and Marsh Fritillary, and how these species which overwinter as immature larvae survive this annual event is beyond me, but I guess that this type of land management has been used for decades, so somehow or other enough larvae escape incineration to keep the populations going.